eFinder

 “Breakthroughs in mathematical modeling, neural network design and sensor characterization will enable other low-power applications for these drones.”

-INSUFFICIENT EVIDENCE — No evidence found in archive to confirm breakthroughs in mathematical modeling, neural networks, or sensor design for low-power drone applications.
+No evidence found in web search or cross-references to support breakthroughs in mathematical modeling for low-power drones.

 “Our work can reduce power by 1,000 times, weight by 10 times and cost by 100 times compared to current solutions.”